 Students Receiving Calls: No pupil may be excused from class to take a phone call.
 The caller will be asked his/her name and telephone number, and the message will be given to the student so that he/she can call back at a convenient time.
 If the call is of an emergency nature, arrangements will be made for the student to call back immediately.
 ONLY messages from a parent/guardian or any person listed as an emergency contact within the student's original registration information will be given to a student.

-All students must adhere to Raymond School District Policy JICJ, regarding Personal Communication Devices:
+All students must adhere to Raymond School District Policy JICJ, regarding Personal Communication Devices.
+Policy will be input here upon approval.